 “Just getting some car snacks,” my sister chirps guiltily when she sees me.
 She opens the arms of a cotton carry bag, revealing a knot of candied nuts, brown rice sushi and a twig of tiny bananas.
 “I’m like a kid in a candy store.
 “This feels just like Asia,” she beams.

-Closer to Bali than it is to Broome, this northern capital is indeed exotic – from the tropical weather to the faces in its streets.
+Closer to Bali than it is to Broome, this northern capital, Darwin, is indeed exotic – from the tropical weather to the faces in its streets.
 The Asian food markets (and there are many) serve as a microcosm of the city’s diversity: 30 percent of Darwinians were born overseas, and at least a third of those have Greek heritage, while 11 per cent are Aboriginal.
 In all it is estimated that there are 60 nationalities represented in Darwin, a mix that brings depth, buzz and a slew of sensory experiences for visitors.

 At Parap, the Cambodian pancake stall is a savoury breakfast winner; as is the Lebanese food stall, the Cedar Tree, tucked inside the main square.
 We try the latter’s sambousik (savoury lamb puffs) and riz bi halib, (slow cooked rice pudding with rose water and orange blossom) before hitting the Stuart Highway to begin a road trip south.